rfox-ucc/Bandpass-Filter-Fourier-Analysis/README.md

 This project involved designing and building a bandpass filter circuit, to isolate a single component frequency of different types of wave.
 This was a really fun project, as it combined a whole bunch of skills we'd developed that year; circuit design in LTSpice, data manipulation in Excel, and Fourier analysis of different periodic waveforms.
-Some interesting additions I added were using Python to help pick appropriate components for the circuit, based on mandated minimums or maximums of different performance metrics.
+Some interesting features I added were using Python to help pick appropriate components for the circuit, based on mandated minimums or maximums of different performance metrics.
 This can be seen in RCValues.py
 I also created a LabVIEW utility to automatically identify appropriate timesteps for labelling the FFT data.

 The report got a mark of 18/20 with the following feedback: